Social Media and Body Image

 Results of the study showed that viewing nutrition and exercise content on phone apps or microblogs like Twitter and Instagram had a significant association with disordered eating.
 The level of engagement with phone apps, like those used to track and share individual fitness and nutrition progress, was associated with compulsive exercise.
 The researchers suggested that mobile platforms may have shown the largest effects because of the rapid information consumption and high level of interactivity, resulting in extensive, continuous feedback from other users.
 All that feedback can add up to a lot of pressure.

-This study doesn’t definitively show that that fitspiration content on social media causes eating disorders or compulsive exercise, but there does appear to be a clear relationship.
+This study doesn’t definitively show that fitspiration content on social media causes eating disorders or compulsive exercise, but there does appear to be a clear relationship.
 So if you’re feeling more stressed than inspired by the nutrition and exercise content you’ve been reading, try to steer clear of the #fitspo selfies and Twitter feeds about extreme diets and stick to verified sources for information on staying healthy.

 Article: Hefner, V., Dorros, S.M., Jourdain, N., Liu, C., Tortomasi, A., Greene, M. P., Brandom, Ellet, M., & Bowles, N. (2016).
 Mobile exercising and tweeting the pounds away: the use of digital applications and microblogging and their association with disordered eating and compulsive exercise.
 Cogent Social Sciences.
 2:1.